David Is Anointed

 April 4 - Nº 94 1 Samuel 16

 Do you sometimes wonder if God is ever going to give you something important to do?
-As the youngest of eight sons, David probably did!
-Yet he continued to develop the talents and skills God had given him even while he was out in the fields caring for the sheep.
+As the youngest of eight sons, David probably wondered the same thing!
+Yet he continued to develop the talents and skills God had given him—even while he was out in the fields caring for the sheep.
 Because he was prepared, he was ready when God had a job for him!
 We must stay ready for God to use us!!